hanlinqian/IntegrativeNetworkMap/Section4/readme.md

-This chapter is about network reconstruction and calculate p value.
+This section is about network reconstruction and p value calculation.